emanuelhuff/test/README.md

 ## Example Script

-Here's an example script in Python that demonstrates how to use the TechPort API:
+Here's a simple example script in Python that demonstrates how to use the TechPort API:

 ```python
 import requests